leo-bauer/personal_website2/index.md

 Feel free to reach out to me with any question you might have!

 You can find my CV [here](/pdfs/cv_bauer.pdf){:target="_blank"}{:rel="noopener noreferrer"}.

-## Peer-Reviewed Publications

-1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
-Forthcoming, *German Politics*.
-With Christian Czymara.

-## Works in Progress

-1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
-2023, Working Paper.
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.

-2. "Rebel Actors and Legitimacy Building."
-2023, Revise and Resubmit.
-With Kathleen Gallagher Cunningham and Margaret McWeeney.

-3. "Rebel Group Origins and Civilian Victimization."
-2023, Working Paper.
-With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.

-## Recent Projects

-* [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.

-* [Mediation in Self-Determination Disputes Dataset](/mediation): A data project on mediation events in self-determination disputes.

-* [Scraping the Archive of German Far-Right Weekly Junge Freiheit](/jf): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.

-## Talks & Workshops

-* [A Very Short Introduction to LaTeX](/latex): A concise workshop on creating scientific documents with LaTeX.

-* [An Introduction to Webscraping](/scraper): A short workshop on how to collect and store data from webpages using Python.